plone/plone.app.multilingual/README.rst

 The different aspects involved on a translation are adapted, so it's possible to create different policies for different types, sites, etc.

+``ITranslationFactory``
-* ITranslationFactory - General factory used to create a new content
+    General factory used to create a new content

+``ITranslationLocator``
-    * ITranslationLocator - Where we are going to locate the new translated content
+    Where we are going to locate the new translated content

     Default : If the parent folder is translated create the content on the translated parent folder, otherwise create on the parent folder.

+``ITranslationCloner``
-    * ITranslationCloner - Method to clone the original object to the new one
+    Method to clone the original object to the new one

     Default : Nothing

+``ITranslationIdChooser``
-    * ITranslationIdChooser - Which id is the translation
+    Which id is the translation

     Default : The original id + lang code-block

+``ILanguageIndependentFieldsManager``
-* ILanguageIndependentFieldsManager - Manager for language independent fields
+    Manager for language independent fields

     Default: Nothing